Roanoke Maroons: Achievements

-2011–2012
+2011–12

 On January 28, 2012, the men's basketball team defeated Eastern Mennonite University to win the 1,300th game in program history.
 Roanoke is one of only 20 NCAA Division III schools with that many victories.
 With the win, Head Coach Page Moir achieved 375 victories; he is the winningest coach in ODAC history.

 Roanoke completed the 2011–12 academic year with two ODAC championships: women's outdoor track and field and softball.
-The softball championship was Roanoke's eighth in the sport, the most of any school in conference history.
+The softball championship was Roanoke's eighth in the sport, the most of any school in conference history at the time.
 Roanoke finished second in the conference in golf and women's lacrosse.

 The softball team defeated Christopher Newport University to win the NCAA Division III Regional Championship in Newport News, Virginia and advanced to the NCAA Division III World Series.
 Roanoke ended the season ranked fourth in the nation after losses to Montclair State University and Linfield College.

 Roanoke athletes won the top ODAC scholar-athlete of the year awards; golfer Brandon Ketron won the men's award, track athlete Sarah Witt won the women's award.
 Roanoke and Washington and Lee University are the only schools to win both awards in the same year.
 In addition, 91 Roanoke student-athletes were named to the ODAC All-Academic team.

 Shelley Olds, a 2003 graduate of Roanoke College, finished seventh in the women's road race at the 2012 Olympic Games in London, the best result for an American cyclist since 1992.
 Olds served as captain of the women's soccer team at Roanoke; she is a three-time national champion in two cycling disciplines, road and track.

-2012–2013
+2012–13

-Scott Allison retired as the head men's soccer coach in 2012 after 27 seasons at the helm of the program; in his final season, the team won the ODAC championship and advanced to the opening round of the NCAA Division III tournament.
-Allison was named South Atlantic Regional Coach of the Year and Virginia College Division Coach of the Year; he continues to serve as Roanoke's director of athletics.
+Scott Allison retired as the head men's soccer coach in 2012 after 27 seasons at the helm of the program; in his final season, the Maroons won the ODAC championship and advanced to the opening round of the NCAA Division III tournament.
+Allison was named South Atlantic Regional Coach of the Year and Virginia College Division Coach of the Year; he continued to serve as Roanoke's director of athletics until his retirement in 2023.

 Roanoke won a total of four ODAC championships during the 2012–13 academic year: men's soccer, women's indoor track and field, women's outdoor track and field, and men's lacrosse.
 The men's soccer team advanced to the NCAA Division III tournament; the team was defeated by Emory University.
 The men's lacrosse team advanced to the NCAA Division III tournament as well, defeating Centre College before losing to Lynchburg College.
 The softball team advanced to the NCAA Division III tournament as an at-large seed; the team was defeated by Christopher Newport University and Emory University.

 Roanoke placed 111 student-athletes on the 2012–13 ODAC All-Academic team, the most in college history at the time.

+National Championships

+The school also boasts two individual national championships: